percona/pmm-doc/docs/how-to/upgrade.md

 - If you are using a package manager, you can install the latest version of the PMM Agent directly.
 - If you initially installed the PMM Agent from a tarball, you can replace the currently installed package with the latest version.

-For example the following commands install the latest version of the agent on Red Hat or derivatives:
+For example, to install the latest version of the PMM Agent on Red Hat or its derivatives, you can use the following commands:
 ```
 percona-release enable tools
 yum update pmm2-client